testing-cabal/testtools/doc/twisted-support.rst

 See also `Testing Deferreds without the reactor`_ and the `Deferred howto`_.

-.. autofunction:: testtools._deferredmatchers.successful
+.. autofunction:: testtools.twistedsupport.successful
+   :noindex:

-.. autofunction:: testtools._deferredmatchers.failed
+.. autofunction:: testtools.twistedsupport.failed
+   :noindex:

-.. autodata:: testtools._deferredmatchers.NO_RESULT
+.. autodata:: testtools.twistedsupport.NO_RESULT
+   :noindex:

 Running tests in the reactor